caspii/casparwre.de/_posts/2016-05-02-zsh-in-ubuntu.md

+---
+layout: post
+title: A tool to present user stories
+---

 All the cool kids are using z-shell instead of bash these days.
 I won't go into the details here, other than saying the following:

 * zsh has much better tab completion behavior than bash